-The new professional Master of Architecture (M.ARCH.) program is designed for students with undergraduate baccalaureate degrees in fields other than architecture and for those holding a non-professional baccalaureate degree in architecture.
-The three-year (seven semester) program helps prepare students to become leaders in the profession of architecture.
+The professional Master of Architecture (M.Arch.) degree is designed for students with undergraduate baccalaureate degrees in fields other than architecture and for those holding a non-professional baccalaureate degree in architecture.
+The three-year (seven-semester) program helps prepare students to become leaders in the profession of architecture.
 Students enroll in a two-year core curriculum that helps prepare them with techniques, principles, histories, theories, and technologies related to the discipline of architecture.
 In the final year of the program the students develop a thesis project.

-The program is a companion to our more than century-old accredited Bachelor of Architecture program and enjoys the curricular explorations and experiences that have gone into designing and maintaining a cutting-edge professional architectural education.
-We enrolled the inaugural cohort of students in Fall 2013, and the program's accreditation candidacy has been approved by the National Architectural Accrediting Board (NAAB).
+The M.Arch. program is a companion to our more than century-old accredited Bachelor of Architecture program and enjoys the curricular explorations and experiences that have gone into designing and maintaining a cutting-edge professional architectural education.
+The program is accredited by the National Architectural Accrediting Board (NAAB).
 Effective January 2020, the M.Arch. is designated as a STEM program with the CIP code 04.0902.

 Madhubala Ayyamperumal: 2018 SOM Women's Initiative Shadowing Opportunity Award

 Quinn Pullen: 2017 ASLA Honor Award, Communications Category

 Christopher Hazel: 2017 Penn State Professional Master's Excellence Award

 Ambikesh Mishra: 2017 Lyceum Fellowship Competition - 2nd Prize

 Guangmao (Forrest) Xu: 2017 Tritschler Prize - Merit Award